 - Select the menu item Configuration.

+- · Activate the channels whose measured values have to be stored.

 - Press ENTER until the menu item Storage rate FastF is displayed.

 - Select Automatic if the storage rate has to correspond to the value of the FastFood measuring rate.

-- · Press ENTER.
+- Press FNTFR.

 - Select Customized if the value for the storage rate is to be defined.

-- · Press ENTER.

-- Enter a value.

 - Press ENTER.

+- · Enter a value.

+- Press ENTER.

-Activation/deactivation of the FastFood mode 18.2.3
+18.2.3 Activation/deactivation of the FastFood mode

-If the FastFood mode is enabled and a measurement has been started, the normal measuring mode runs at first.
+If the FastFood mode is enabled and a measurement is started, the normal measuring mode will still be running.